 If something is case-sensitive, it means that it will differentiate between lowercase and uppercase characters.

 In the Voucherify context, case-sensitive codes mean that the validation process will differentiate between lowercase, uppercase, or mixed codes.
 For example, a standalone code “BLACKFRIDAY” would be treated as separate from “blackfriday”.
-Voucherify-generated codes are case-sensitive by default, but you can change this setting.
-Note that you need to change that before creating new projects and campaigns as it cannot be modified later on for already existing codes and campaigns.
+The case sensitivity of the codes is defined during the project setup.
+Once defined, it cannot be changed for that project.

 When to use case-sensitivity?